quorten/quorten-blog1/README.md

 20180513/https://github.com/artsy/artsy.github.io

+Features/Limitations:

+* RSS feeds are supported.
-Currently, commenting is not supported in this blog.
-RSS feeds also are not supported/tested.
+* Currently, commenting is not supported in this blog.
+    * In the future, the policy will be to allow commenting on recent articles, but for older articles, the preference will be to send E-mail or discuss by some other means.
+Summaries of commenting discussions will always be added to articles.

 View the live site here: